davidmashburn/ImageContour/README.rst

-ImageContouris a package from David Mashburn.
+ImageContour is a package to aid in constructing and using linear paths around simply-connected binary and greyscale images.